Residual Finiteness Growth in Virtually Nilpotent Groups: Calculation of

 so we know

-Just as in the proof of Lemma \ref{lem_dimension_alg_closed}, this can be expressed as a sentence in the first order language of rings.
-Again by the Lefschetz Principle, see \cite[Theorem 3.5.5]{logic}, the fact that this holds over $\C$ implies that it holds over any algebraically closed field $\F$ of characteristic zero or $p$, if $p$ is sufficiently large, i.e.
+Just as in the proof of Lemma \ref{lem_dimension_alg_closed}, this can be expressed as a sentence in $\mathcal{L}_{\rng}$.
+Again, by Lefschetz' Principle, see \cite[Theorem 3.5.5]{logic}, the fact that this holds over $\C$ implies that it holds over any algebraically closed field $\F$ of characteristic zero or $p$, if $p$ is sufficiently large, i.e.

 We end the proof by noting that over characteristic zero or a sufficiently large prime, Lemma \ref{lem_dimension_alg_closed} guarantees that the dimensions on both sides are equal. \end{proof}